smerrell/smerrell.github.io/source/_posts/2012-12-01-looking-back-development-retrospective.markdown

 It really is hard to count all the ways that I've grown since I've started at Extend Health.
 I've been able to try out a new project using CQRS and Event Sourcing which has been a really fun project to learn from.
 Along with that, I've gotten to use Git full time and recently been able to use GitHub Enterprise as well.
 I get to work with great people who are way smarter than I am so I'm always learning new ways to be better.

 I've also learned how important it is to work at a place with great people.
 With great people working with you, it makes all the difference in the world.
+Learning flows much more easily and work becomes much more enjoyable when you're around people as motivated as you are.
+It also makes learning so much fun when you have so many thing to learn from everyone you work with instead of teaching everyone else what you know.

 # Where I See Myself Going

 Enough looking backwards, what do I see looking forward?
-Well, that is definitely a good question.
-One I don't really know for sure all the details, but I do have some general ideas.
-Mostly I'd really like to beef up my skills as a developer even more and focus more on really giving back to the Open Source community.
-I've done some help with FubuMVC but I want to do more and make some more diverse contributions to other projects.
+Honestly, I don't really know for exactly but I do have some general ideas.
+Mostly I'd really like to beef up my skills as a developer and focus more on really giving back to the Open Source community.
+I've done some work with FubuMVC but I want to do more and make some more diverse contributions to other projects and open source tools that have made my life better as a developer.

-Along with that, I'd love to just grow myself in the areas of business.
+Along with that, I'd love to expand my skills in the areas of business.
 I know that just having programming skills is not enough.
 I need to learn more about business and how I can help to improve the companies I work for.
 Code is really just a small part about what I can do.
 The more domain knowledge I have, and the more quickly I can learn that, the better I can make things valuable to the business and to people using the software I've helped write.

 # What I've learned